bpuderer/quickrefs/curl.md

 -d, --data data|Sends specified data in POST with content-type application/x-www-form-urlencoded.
 If data starts with "@" then it reads from file.
 ASCII.
 For binary, use --data-binary
 -H, --header header|Add header
 -i, --include|Display response headers
--m, --max-time seconds|Number of seconds whole operation is allowed to take -o, --output filename|Write output to file instead of stdout -X, --request command|HTTP request method.
+-L, --location|Follow the redirect when 3xx code and Location header returned -m, --max-time seconds|Number of seconds whole operation is allowed to take -o, --output filename|Write output to file instead of stdout -X, --request command|HTTP request method.
 Usually not needed since options specify method.
 Commonly used for DELETE and PUT